qdrant/landing_page/qdrant-landing/content/documentation/cloud/create-cluster.md

 1. Choose the number of vCPUs per node.
 If you add more RAM, the menu provides different options for vCPUs.
 1. Select the number of nodes you want the cluster to be deployed on.
-   > Each node is automatically attached with a disk space offering enough space for your data for a default setup.
+   > Each node is automatically attached with a disk, that has enough space to store data with Qdrant's default collection configuration.
 1. Select additional disk space for your deployment.
-   > This can be required, if you want to store all data on disk and only use RAM for caching.
+   > Depending on your collection configuration, you may need more disk space per RAM.
+For example, if you configure `on_disk: true` and only use RAM for caching.
 1. Review your cluster configuration and pricing.
 1. When you're ready, select **Create**.
 It takes some time to provision your cluster.